Parks, Recreation and Historic Preservation

 New!
 Download this park's digital map to your iOS Apple and Android device.

-Our museum exhibit, "Pathway to Empire: How the Erie Canal Helped Build America" helps mark the Bicentennial Celebrations of the Erie Canal.
+Our museum exhibit, "Pathway to Empire: How the Erie Canal Helped Build America" examines the Erie Canal.
 This exhibit highlights the major themes associated with the history of the canal and illustrates them with interesting artifacts and interactive displays.
 A major focal point of the exhibit is a scale model of the Schoharie Creek Aqueduct and Lock 30, along with the Browns Cash Store that once stood along the canal here in Fort Hunter, NY.
 By using artifacts and primary documents, this exhibit delves into the geology, social and economic impacts, political motivations, and engineering of the nationally significant and historic waterway we know as the Erie Canal.
 With its rich history, the canal continues to play a critical role in the lives of all New Yorkers and Americans to this day.

 Inside of our Visitor Center exhibit you can also view panels on the pre-canal history of the site.
 This portion of our museum highlights the Mohawk Village known as Tiononderoge and the Haudenosaunee people who occupied these lands for generations before the American Revolution.
 The panels also explore the British Colonial fort that once existed along the banks of the Schoharie Creek.
 Witness artifacts that were excavated onsite that help tell the story of this era of New York and American History.